It's going to be a weird year at the Emmys: Here are our predictions

 The drama, oh, the drama

 This is one place where you do get into a little math.
 The most obvious new entry, and one that could end up with a lot of nominations, is HBO's The Last of Us, its highly praised adaptation of the video game.
-Beyond that, this list (likely roster?) it gets tricky.
+Beyond that, this likely roster gets tricky.

 The drama series category looks at first glance like it's intriguingly open this year because of the absence of five of eight of the 2022 nominees: Ozark, Euphoria, Stranger Things, Squid Game and Severance.
 (Ozark is over; the others are hibernating.)
 However!
 2023 brings the return to eligibility of both The Crown and The White Lotus, which have been nominated before but weren't in the running last year.
 Assuming those are both nominated, along with remaining 2022 nominees Yellowjackets, Succession and Better Call Saul, plus The Last of Us, that leaves two more slots in drama series.
 There are big franchise entries like Andor, The Mandalorian and House of the Dragon that could fill those slots, certainly.
 The power of Netflix might boost something of theirs like The Diplomat, which starred Keri Russell, who was a staple of golden-age prestige cable TV and a three-time nominee for The Americans.